hapax/hapax.github.io/assets/teaching.md

 (and who hikes in real life anyway?) the teacher would recite the dictum that *walking was an important life skill*.
 Heck, if you can't walk, how do you expect to get a job!
-Privately, thought, teach had to admit: two monotonous hours in the scrubland, every day for six years, did seem excessive.
+Privately, teach had to admit: two monotonous hours in the scrubland, every day for six years, did seem excessive.
 But that's just the way things things were done.